-Harris repairs all its manufactured products as well as coordinates repairs on vendor items which are part of its systems.
-Current production models have the fastest turnaround time.
-Discontinued items repair turnaround is subject to the availability of spares.
+Harris MCD repairs all its manufactured products as well as coordinates repairs on vendor items which are part of its systems.
+The standard repair turn around time for current production models is 5 working days upon receipt of the defective parts.
+The part number listing following this section shows which items are current production models by the designator "RBP" or "SOB."
+Standard repair turn around time for other products is 15 working days.
+Manufacturing Discontinued items repair turnaround is subject to the availability of parts.

-Repair charges and turnaround time for OEM (vendor) items are set by Harris MCD suppliers.
-Our close working relationships with our suppliers assure us of the best repair prices and turnaround time.
-Repair charges are billed at supplier's cost plus the necessary handling fee.
+Repair charges and turn around time for OEM (vendor) items are set by Harris MCD suppliers.
+Our close working relationships with our suppliers assure us of the best repair prices and turn around time.